ChainAgnostic/namespaces/aleo/caip2.md

 ## Additional Considerations (*OPTIONAL)

 Mainnet will release sometime at the end of 2023 / beginning of 2024.
-The API is subject to change.
+The API is subject to change and the example above (particularly other properties) may become inaccurate over time.

 ## References
 <!--Links to external resources that help understanding the CAIP better.
 This can e.g. be links to existing implementations.-->